BuckWoody/PresentationsAndBlogs/K8s2AzureSQL/README.md

 6. Deploy the application Container from the ACS Registry to AKS and test the application
 7. Clean up

 > Throughout this article, there are several values you should replace, as listed below.
 Ensure that you consistently replace these values for each step.
+You might want to open a text editor and drop these values in to set the correct values as you work though the Proof-of-Concept project:

 - *ReplaceWith_AzureSubscriptionName*: Replace this value with the name of the Azure subscription name you have.
 - *ReplaceWith_PoCResourceGroupName*: Replace this value with the name of the resource group you would like to create.